InfinityMods/TDDz/README.md

 **How to install TDDz?**

-- Download TDDv1.14 and unzip it, move the `TDD` folder into your BG2EE folder, skip `Setup-TDD.exe` and `Setup-TDD.tp2`
+- Download `TDD v1.14` and unzip it, move the `TDD` folder into your BG2EE folder, skip `Setup-TDD.exe` and `Setup-TDD.tp2`
 - Do not run `BiG World Fixpack`, TDDz patches/fixes TDD files on its own
-- Run `Setup-TDDz.exe` as any other weidu mod
+- Run `Setup-TDDz.exe` as any other WeiDU mod

 **How to change CRE xp?**